 You should have a yellow fever vaccination at least 10 days before your travel.
 This will allow enough time for your body to develop protection against the yellow fever infection.

 The yellow fever vaccination is recommended for:

-- anyone travelling to or living in an area or country where yellow fever is a problem, and
+- anyone travelling to, or living in, areas or countries where yellow fever is a problem

-- anyone travelling to a country that requires an International Certificate of Vaccination against yellow fever for entry.
+- anyone travelling to a country where an International Certificate of Vaccination or Prophylaxis (ICVP) against yellow fever is required for entry

-Continue to next section: Facts about yellow fever
+Continue to next section: Risk areas for yellow fever